Profit Share Distributions

 Every adult Libro Owner has fifty $1 Class M Shares (ownership shares); you see that $50 on your statement or online banking.
 These shares remain with Libro as long as you're an Owner.

 Libro Credit Union pays profit shares annually to Owners, based on the profitability of the credit union and the volume of business you hold during the year.
-The better Libro performs, and the more business you have with Libro, the more you can earn.
 While profit shares aren't a guarantee, Libro has a good track record of sharing profit with Owners, and sharing in this prosperity is something to look forward to when joining Libro.